hechao0407/HBP/README.md

 Citation
 ========

-HBP: an optimized and flexible pipeline for the interaction analysis with the Hi-C datasets Chao He.
+HBP: an optimized and flexible pipeline for the interaction analysis with the Hi-C datasets.
+Chao He.
 Accepted.